 (i) a copy of the current physician's orders for medication, treatment, diet, and special services required;

-(ii) personal information, such as name and address of next of kin , guardian, or party responsible for the resident; attending physician; Medicare and Medicaid identification number; social security number; and other identification information as deemed necessary and available;
+(ii) personal information, such as name and address of next of kin or LAR,; attending physician; Medicare and Medicaid identification number; social security number; and other identification information as deemed necessary and available;

 (iii) all medication dispensed in the name of the resident for which physician's orders are current.
 The medication must be inventoried and transferred with the resident.
 Medications past an expiration date or discontinued by physician order must be inventoried for disposition in accordance with state law;